 Mr. Braun is a New York based attorney whose practice concentrates in the areas of labor and employment law, construction and prevailing wage law, and the representation of libraries.
-He holds a Juris Doctorate from the Fordham University School of Law; a Bachelor of Arts degree, Magna Cum Laude, from Pace University; and is a member of the Alpha Chi national collegiate honor society.
+He holds a Juris Doctorate from the Fordham University School of Law; a Bachelor of Arts degree, Magna Cum Laude, from Pace University; and is a member of the prestigious Alpha Chi national collegiate honor society.
 Mr. Braun is admitted to practice law in the State of New York as well as before the Supreme Court of the United States, the United States Court of Appeals for the Second Circuit, and the United States District Courts for the Southern and Eastern Districts of New York.

 Professionalism requires a fundamental commitment to excellence in all respects.
 This means being knowledgeable, well-prepared, organized, punctual, returning communications promptly, and keeping clients informed throughout the legal process.